ExoMars: Rosalind Franklin rover

-ExoMars's Rosalind Franklin rover was due to land in June 2023 and to navigate autonomously across the Martian surface before it was cancelled in 2022 as a response to the Russian invasion of Ukraine that began that year.
+ExoMars's Rosalind Franklin rover was due to land in June 2023 and to navigate autonomously across the Martian surface.
+However, the partnership with Russian scientists was cancelled in 2022 as a response to the Russian invasion of Ukraine that began that year.
+Rosalind Franklin is now projected to launch in 2028.

 Instrumentation would consist of the exobiology laboratory suite, known as "Pasteur analytical laboratory" to look for signs of biomolecules and biosignatures from past life.
 Among other instruments, the rover will also carry a 2 m sub-surface core drill to pull up samples for its on-board laboratory.
-The would will have a mass of about 207 kg.
+They will have a mass of about 207 kg.

 The Rosalind Franklin rover includes the Pasteur instrument suite, including the Mars Organic Molecule Analyzer (MOMA), MicrOmega-IR, and the Raman Laser Spectrometer (RLS).
 Examples of external instruments on the rover include: